-Archaeological evidence from Mehrgarh in 7000 BCE shows construction of mud brick houses and granaries.
+Archaeological evidence from Mehrgarh in 7000 BCE shows the construction of mud-brick houses and granaries.
 Irrigation was very well developed in the Indus Valley Civilization around 4500 BCE.
 The size and prosperity of the Indus civilization grew as a result of this innovation.
 This innovation eventually led to more planned settlements which further made use of drainage and sewers.

 There was an annex to the Great Bath as well.
 This annex suggested arrangements for hot air bathing with a hypocaust system of heating.
-To the north of the Great Bath there were group of bath rooms with staircases for upper storey.
+To the north of the Great Bath, there were the group of bathrooms with staircases for the upper story.
 No door exactly faced the other.
-This made it impossible for anyone to see into room from outside.
+This made it impossible for anyone to see into the room from outside.
 Bathing was probably considered as an essential ritual of people of Indus valley.

 The Indus valley civilization was deeply influenced by Mesopotamian ways.
 As a result, it was evident that every feature of Indus Valley will have a Mesopotamian influence including architecture.